-The loss of a family member is a difficult time.
-In addition to coping with your grief and potentially planning a memorial service or funeral, there are often many financial decisions that follow soon afterward.
+The loss of a spouse or family member is a difficult time.
+In addition to coping with your grief and potentially planning a memorial service or funeral, there are often many financial decisions to make regarding your finances after the death of a spouse or a loved one.

 Reach out to professionals